Previously, we have transferred the pattern to weavers cloth,

 The grooved out part of your needle is the front.

-Let that part lead the way when you are punching.
+Let the front lead the way when you are punching.

-Punch all the way into the fabric until you can’t see any needle anymore.
+Punch all the way into the fabric until you can’t see the silver part of the needle anymore.

 Raise up the needle